PinkInk/upylib/rfb/README.md

 _Note: the RFB protocol does not specify a default colour for pixels in the client buffer, initial state (normally white or black) can vary between RFB Client implementations, and cannot be assumed._

-**Custom servers are implemented by providing custom session handler classes but sub-classing `rfb.RfbSession`.**
+**Custom servers are implemented by providing custom session handler classes by sub-classing `rfb.RfbSession`.**

-Each time the main server loop cycles `RfbSession.update()` is called and can be used to send rectangles of pixels encoded in various schemes to the client.
+Each time the main server loop cycles `RfbSession.update()` is called and can be used to send rectangles of pixels, encoded in various schemes, to the client.

 **Sub-class `RfbSession` and over-ride `RfbSession.update()` to send a random colour rectangle on each cycle**